homestar92/ring-lardner-transcriptions/Pity is Akin.md

 was pretty well gone.
 I offered to buy a drink.
 She said she didn't want rye, but Mr. Schwartz would fetch her some rum from her locker.
-He did so. bought another pint of rye and drunk it while she drunk the rum."
+He did so.
+I bought another pint of rye and drunk it while she drunk the rum."